 The retail price is what the consumer, in this case, the person who wants to read your book, pays to purchase it from the bookseller.

-The bookseller has overhead expenses, such as rent, the electric bill, and so forth.
+The bookseller has overhead expenses, such as rent, utilities, and so forth.
 Therefore, he or she has to factor in their overhead and sell the book at a price so that they can make a profit.
-That price may be the same as your MSRP, or it may be less.
+This price may be the same as your MSRP, or it may be less.
 If they can sell it for less, the consumer is more likely to buy.
 If they are having a sale, they may drop the price even lower.
 Either way, the final retail price is determined by the bookseller, not the author.
 The author’s price, which is printed on the book cover, is the suggested price only.
-There is no written agreement between the author and the bookseller.
+There is no written agreement between the author and the bookseller to sell the book for the author’s retail price.

 Your other option–print and distribute it yourself

 If you’re not happy with the way books are printed and distributed you can print and distribute your book yourself.
-Some authors choose to do this, and there is certainly nothing wrong with it.
-However, there are some disadvantages.
+Some authors choose to do this, and depending on their readers, and how they distribute their books, they may do well.
+However, there are some disadvantages to doing it yourself.
 First, you’ll have to find a book printer and pay for a print run, which is typically 500 or 1000 books.
 That’s a lot of books, so you’ll need a place to store them.

 So there you have it.
-If you want total control of the MSRP, and you don’t want anyone selling your book for anything less, then you’ll have assume responsibility for the printing and distribution, and well as fulfilling the orders.
-Again, some authors do this successfully, while others do not.
+If you want total control of the MSRP, and you don’t want anyone selling your book for anything less, then you’ll have assume the responsibility for the printing and distribution, and well as fulfilling the orders.
+Again, some authors, such as motivational speakers, do this successfully, as they typically sell their books at their speaking gigs.
+However, most readers prefer to buy printed books from trusted booksellers, such as Amazon.